Chris Rock: Kill the Messenger

-Chris Rock: Kill the Messenger is a television special that premiered on HBO on September 27, 2008 starring comedian Chris Rock.
+Chris Rock: Kill the Messenger is a television special that premiered on HBO on September 27, 2008, starring comedian Chris Rock.
 This is Chris Rock's fifth comedy special and the final one for HBO.
-It was edited together from three performances: one at the Carnival City Casino in Johannesburg, one at the HMV Hammersmith Apollo in London and one at the Apollo Theater in New York City.
+It was edited together from three performances: one at the Carnival City Casino in Johannesburg, one at the Hammersmith Apollo in London and one at the Apollo Theater in New York City.

 Reception

 Kill the Messenger won two Emmy Awards, including one for Outstanding Writing for a Variety, Music or Comedy Special.